McTavishLab/physcraper_ms/joss_submission.md

 is no way to assess if it is better than previous answers, it just assumes it is better because it used more data.

 All these pipelines start tree construction from zero?
+Yes.

 The goal of Physcraper is to build upon previous phylogenetic knowledge, allowing a direct comparison of existing phylogenies to phylogenies that are constructed